ccs-amsterdam/r-course-material/tutorials/R_test-theory_1_cfa.md

-We hence need to specify a latent variable (*η*) that explains people’s responses in several items (*x*<sub>*i*</sub>) by taking the items-specific error (*e**p**s**i**l**o**n*<sub>*i*</sub>; composed of item-specific variance and error) into account.
-Of course, not all items will be explained by the latent factor in the same way.
-Some will be worse and other will be better.
-This is denote by the factor loading (*λ*<sub>*i*</sub>).
+We hence need to specify a latent variable (*η*) that explains people’s responses in several items (*x*<sub>*i*</sub>) by taking the items-specific error (*e**p**s**i**l**o**n*<sub>*i*</sub>; composed of item-specific variance and the actual error) into account.
+Of course, not all items will be explained by the latent factor in the exact same way (at least in most cases they are not).
+Some will have a worse true score than others.
+This is denoted by the factor loading (*λ*<sub>*i*</sub>).

-Note: There are also formative concepts in which the combination of individual indicators make up the formative factor (e.g., the value of a car is determined by its age, condition, size, make, etc.)
+**Note:** There are also formative concepts in which the combination of individual indicators make up the formative factor (e.g., the value of a car is determined by its age, condition, size, make, etc.)

-In this tutorial, we will run through an example of how can assess a reflective measurement model using a confirmatory factor analysis (CFA) in R. As we will engage in some data wrangling, we will load the package collection `tidyverse`.
+In this tutorial, we will work through an example of how we can assess a reflective measurement model using a confirmatory factor analysis (CFA) in R. As we will engage in some data wrangling, we will load the package collection `tidyverse`.
 Because we will also assess items individually,